santureddy/AWS-SAA-C02-Course/README.md

 #### CMKs - Customer Master Keys

-- Managed by KMS and used within cryptographic operations.
+- Main thing managed by KMS and used within cryptographic operations.
 - AWS services, applications, and the user can all use them.
 - Think of them as a container for the actual physical master keys.
 - These are all backed by **physical** key material.
 - You can generate or import the key material.
-- CMKs can be used for up to **4KB of data**.
+- CMKs can be used to directly encrypt/decrypt data of maximum size **4KB**

 It is logical and contains